On the Computational Complexity of Multi-Agent Pathfinding on Directed Graphs: A Lower Bound for diMAPF

 The $x_i$'s are called {\em variable agents}, the $x'_i$'s are named {\em shadow agents}, the $c_j$'s are called {\em clause agents}, and the $f_{\ell}$'s are called {\em filler agents}.
 The set of vertices of the digraph is constructed as follows: We proceed by constructing three gadgets, which we call {\em sequencer}, {\em clause evaluator}, and {\em collector}, respectively.
 We illustrate the construction using the example in Figure~\ref{F:reduction}.
 In this visualization, vertices occupied by an agent are shown as squares containing the name of the occupying agent.
 Black circles symbolize empty vertices.
 Each vertex is labelled by its identifier, perhaps followed by a colon and the name of an agent in order to symbolize the destination for this agent.
 For example, $v_1$ is the destination for agent $f_1$.

-The task of the {\em sequencer} is to enforce first the sequence of truth-value choices of the variable agents $x_i$. {Each of the variable agents $x_i$ have to go to one of the vertices $v_i^T$ or $v_i^F$---and these are the only vertices $x_i$ can go to.
+The task of the {\em sequencer} is to enforce first the sequence of truth-value choices of the variable agents $x_i$. {Each of the variable agents $x_i$ has to go to one of the vertices $v_i^T$ or $v_i^F$---and these are the only vertices $x_i$ can go to.
 After that the filler and clause agents can move to the left and the clause agents can start to go through the clause evaluator.
 The {\em clause evaluator} is created in a way so that a clause agent $c_j$ can move through it from right to left, provided one of the literals of the corresponding clause is true according to the truth-value choices made by the variable agents.
 Finally, the {\em collector} contains the destination vertices for all clause agents $c_j$ and for the {\em shadow agents} $x'_i$.
 First the clause agents $c_j$ need to get to their destinations, then the shadow agents $x'_i$ can arrive at their goals, making room for the variable agents $x_i$ to move to their final destinations.

 The {\em sequencer} consists of a sub-graph with $nk+n+k$ vertices, which are named $v_1$ to $v_{nk+n+k}$.
 These vertices are connected linearly, i.e., there is an arc from $v_{i+1}$ to $v_{i}$.
 The vertices $v_1$ to ${v_n}$ are occupied by {\em variable agents} named $x_1$ to ${x_n}$.
-In addition we have {\em clause agents} $c_j, 1 \leq j, \leq m$ on the vertices $v_{n+j(n+1)}$, respectively.
+In addition we have {\em clause agents} $c_j, 1 \leq j \leq m$ on the vertices $v_{n+j(n+1)}$, respectively.
 The rest of the vertices are filled with {\em filler agents} $f_p$ for all the not yet occupied vertices.
 The destination for each filler agent $f_p$ is the vertex with an index $n$ lower than the one $f_p$ is starting from. {These filler agents are necessary to enforce that the clause agents enter the clause evaluator only after the variable agents have made their choices.}

-The {\em clause evaluator} contains for each variable $x_i$ one pair of vertices: $v^F_{i}$ and $v^T_{i}$ These vertices represent the truth assignment choices {false and true}, respectively, for $x_i$.
+The {\em clause evaluator} contains for each variable $x_i$ one pair of vertices: $v^F_{i}$ and $v^T_{i}$.
+These vertices represent the truth assignment choices {false and true}, respectively, for $x_i$.
 In addition, there exists an additional vertex $v_{x_i}$, which can be reached from both $v^F_{i}$ and $v^T_{i}$} and which is the destination for agent $x_i$ and initially occupied by the {{\em shadow agent}} $x'_i$.
-This enforces the variable agent $x_i$ to move to $v^F_{i}$ or $v^T_{i}$ once it has reached $v_1$.
+This setup enforces the variable agent $x_i$ to move to $v^F_{i}$ or $v^T_{i}$ once it has reached $v_1$ waiting for the shadow agent $x'_i$ to move towards its destination.